ksfallon/PasswordGenerator/README.md

 # PasswordGenerator

-Here is the link for my Password Generator webpage [PasswordGeneratorWebpage]( https://ksfallon.github.io/PasswordGenerator/) For the password generator I decided to put my variables into arrays.
+Here is the link for my Password Generator webpage [PasswordGeneratorWebpage]( https://ksfallon.github.io/PasswordGenerator/)

+For this homework assignment I decided to put my variables into arrays.
 I understand how to do it with strings as well, but for some reason I am able to wrap my head around this more than with strings!

-## How the Password is Generated from the User's POV
+## Using Alerts, Prompts, and Confirms to gather information

-I wanted to make sure I set alerts that thoroughly explained the password parameters.
-This is why I included the instructions: "Let's create a new and SECURE password!
+1. I wanted to make sure I set *alerts* that thoroughly explained the password parameters.
+This is why I included the instructions before asking any questions: "Let's create a new and SECURE password!
 Your password MUST be at least 8, but no more than 128, characters long.
-And it MUST use at least 1 of the 4 character style options." before asking any questions.
-I also used an alert because I only want the user to have to option to click OK, there is no real need for a cancel.
+And it MUST use at least 1 of the 4 character style options."
+I used an *alert* because I only want the user to have to option to click OK, there is no real need for a cancel.

 [Screen SHOT of FIRST ALERT]

-Once the user clicks OK on the first alert, the user is directed to a prompt window and are asked to "Please enter a number between 8 and 128."
-By using the prompt function it gives a space for users to type in their answer.
+2. Once the user clicks OK on the first *alert*, the user is directed to a *prompt* window and are asked to "Please enter a number between 8 and 128."
+By using the *prompt* function it gives a space for users to type in their answer.
-If the user does not choose a number between 8-128, this alert pops up 'Sorry that number does not meet our parameters, please try again!
+- If the user does not choose a number between 8-128, this *alert* pops up 'Sorry that number does not meet our parameters, please try again!
 The user has to start over and must click Generate Password again.
-Inside of an if statement I used pwlength < 8 || 128 > pwlength, to tell my function to check to see if the number is less than 8 OR greater than 128 to send my error alert.
+>> - Inside of an *if statement* I used **pwlength < 8 || 128 > pwlength**, to tell my function to check to see if the number is less than 8 OR greater than 128 to send my error alert.

 [GIF of wrong number]

-If the user does not choose a number but instead a symbol or letter a similar alert pops up: 'Sorry that is not a number and does not meet our parameters, please try again!' and the user must start over and click Generate Password again.
+- If the user does not choose a number but instead a symbol or letter a similar *alert* pops up: 'Sorry that is not a number and does not meet our parameters, please try again!' and the user must start over and click Generate Password again.
-I used the isNAN (is not a number) function within an if statement to determine if the number entered which i called pwLength is an actual number or not. if it determines the pwLength given was not a number than the user gets my error alert.
+>> - I used the **isNAN** (is not a number) function within an if statement to determine if the number entered which I called pwLength is an actual number or not.
+If it determines the pwLength given was not a number than the user gets my error *alert*.

 [GIF of isNAN error]

-When the user does type a number between 8-128 then a new alert pops up explaining (again) "Please choose at least 1 of the 4 character style lists to generate your password.
+- When the user types a number between 8-128 then a new *alert* pops up explaining (again) "Please choose at least 1 of the 4 character style lists to generate your password.
 Click "Ok" for Yes and "Cancel" for No." I figured why not explain that ok means yes and cancel means no.

-When the user clicks OK, then the character variable choices will pop up one at at time.
-First the user is asked 'Would you like to use symbol characters in your password?' they'll either choose ok or cancel to move through the 4 character variable windows.
+3. When the user clicks OK, then the character variable choices will pop up one at at time.
+- First the user is asked 'Would you like to use symbol characters in your password?' they'll either choose ok or cancel to move through the 4 character variable windows.
-I chose confirms, because this gives the user to option to click OK or Cancel.
+>> - I used *confirms*, because this gives the user to option to click OK or Cancel.

 [GIF of VARIABLE selection, all 4 variables]

-If the user clicks No or Cancel for all of the variables than the alert 'Sorry you must choose at least one of the character groups! please try again' and the user is sent back to the Password Generator page.
+- If the user clicks No or Cancel for all of the variables than the alert 'Sorry you must choose at least one of the character groups! please try again' and the user is sent back to the Password Generator page.

 [GIF OF selecting CANCEL for all variables]

-## The Code: The Functions that Allow a Random Password to be Generated
+## Deeper into The Code: The Functions that generate a Random Password

 To generate the password is used multiple functions:
 1. The first function I used, called **passwordInput()** , gathered all the information I needed to eventually generate my password and put that information into an object.
 The function gave me this object: